Squatting in Ireland: That Social Centre in Stoneybatter

 On 12 September 2021 a group began squatting a building that had laid vacant for 10 years in the Stoneybatter neighbourhood of Dublin.
-The group began operating "That Social Centre"; offering free services such as a cafe and a bike repair shop.
+The group began operating "That Social Centre" aka "Sunnyvale"; offering free services such as a cafe and a bike repair shop.
 Five weeks later, on the morning of 27 October, a large group of private security guards, in view of some despatched Gardaí, attempted to evict the squatters from the premises.
 A fracas ensued that was captured on video and then posted to social media.
 Although the security guards were able to enter the squat and destroy the interior, a counter-demonstration quickly mounted what almost devolved into a riot, at which point the Gardaí moved to break up the two groups and sent the security guards away.
 By that evening, the squatters re-entered the building and a large crowd gathered to support them.
 The incident prompted much discussion within Irish media, with many newspapers suggesting the incident was a symptom of a deepening housing crisis in Ireland and Dublin in particular.
 In late November 2021 a high court judge ordered the squatters to leave the property and subsequently the squat was ended.